-Our comprehensive research report on Building Skills for Net Zero draws on in-depth interviews with 48 industry stakeholders and a detailed survey of nearly 300 people.
-The aim of the research is to outline the skills implications for the workforce of governments' commitment to achieve Net Zero by 2050.
+Our comprehensive research report on Building Skills for Net Zero draws on in-depth interviews with 48 industry stakeholders and a detailed survey of nearly 300 people across the UK.
+The aim of the research is to outline the skills implications for the workforce to achieve the Net Zero ambitions of governments across the UK.

-We also used CCC data on their balanced scenario to model which skills will be required and to what extent over the next 30 years, for Wales, based on proposed solutions to the decarbonisation problem.
+We also used CCC data on their balanced scenario to model which skills will be required and to what extent over the next 30 years, for Scotland, Wales, and England, based on proposed solutions to the decarbonisation problem.